google/mentornet/README.md

 (Optional) *everything can be set up on Google Cloud Deep learning VM in ~5 min.*

+Next we need to download the dataset and pre-trained MentorNet models.
+Put them into the same directory as the `code` directory.

 ```bash
 gsutil -m cp -r gs://mentornet_project/data .